7 best practices to optimize your purchasing process

 Are the purchasing process and procurement process the same?

-Not quite.
-But that can be super confusing since the procurement vs. purchasing debate is common, and many organizations call purchasing “procurement” and procurement “purchasing.”
-It can be even more confusing if your company doesn’t have a Purchasing or Procurement Department at all.
+Admittedly, the procurement vs. purchasing debate is joint, and many organizations still call purchasing ‘procurement’ and ‘purchasing.’
+It can be even more confusing if your company doesn’t have a dedicated purchasing or procurement department.

-Here’s a quick way to remember how they’re different:
+Here’s a quick way to remember the difference between purchasing and procurement:

 Think of procurement as a vehicle and purchasing as one of the critical mechanisms the vehicle needs to function.
 The purchasing process is a small but critically important subset of the procurement process.